As one of the largest sectors in the southern hemisphere our healthcare industry success is built on:

 Incentives, grants and support

-Funding options are open to overseas companies that work with the clinical and life sciences sector in Australia.
+Funding options are available to overseas companies that work with the clinical and life sciences sector in Australia.

 Snapshot